 It is likely that emission from other atoms or molecules besides sodium contributes to the overall brightness.
-However, the ~ 1 magnitude orange - clear difference indicates that emission in the orange filter bandpass is the dominant emission in the visible range.
+However, the ~1 mag orange-clear difference indicates that emission in the orange filter bandpass is the dominant emission in the visible range.
 It is also possible that as yet unidentified refractory silicates are responsible for emission in the orange filter bandpass.
-While we cannot rule out this possibility, the observations of strong sodium emission at small heliocentric distances in Ikeya-Seki (Curtis & The Sacramento Peak Observatory Staff 1966; Evans & McKim Malville 1967; Preston 1967; Spinrad & Miner 1968; Slaughter 1969) and C/2006 P1 McNaught (Snodgrass et al. (2007) and Voulgaris private communication 2007) confirm that sodium emission should be extremely bright at the distances observed by SOHO.
+While we cannot rule out this possibility, the observations of strong sodium emission at small heliocentric distances in Ikeya-Seki (Curtis & The Sacramento Peak Observatory Staff 1966; Evans & McKim Malville 1967; Preston 1967; Spinrad & Miner 1968; Slaughter 1969) and C/2006 P1 McNaught (Snodgrass et al. 2007; A. Voulgaris 2007, private communication) confirm that sodium emission should be extremely bright at the distances observed by SOHO.

-An alternative explanation of the orange - clear magnitude difference is improper photometric normalization.
-The photometric zero points were calculated using thousands of images of dozens of F, G, and K stars repeated annually over the life of the mission (Llebaria et al. (2006); Thernisien et al. (2006); Thernisien private communication 2003).
-We consider the zero points to be reliable and conclude that the orange - clear magnitude difference is a real effect diagnostic of differences in the flux from that of the solar continuum.
+An alternative explanation of the orange-clear magnitude difference is improper photometric normalization.
+The photometric zero points were calculated using thousands of images of dozens of F, G, and K stars repeated annually over the life of the mission (Llebaria et al. 2006; Thernisien et al. 2006; A. Thernisien 2003, private communication).
+We consider the zero points to be reliable and conclude that the orange-clear magnitude difference is a real effect diagnostic of differences in the flux from that of the solar continuum.